berkeley-scf/berkeley-scf.github.io/software/mac.md

 ARM64 support](https://www.anaconda.com/blog/new-release-anaconda-distribution-now-supporting-m1),
 installing with the  [64-Bit (Apple silicon) installer](https://www.anaconda.com/products/distribution#Downloads)

-In addition you may want to [set up numpy to use Apple's Accelerate vecLib BLAS](https://computing.stat.berkeley.edu/kb/linear-algebra-using-blas/#configuring-use-of-a-fast-blas) rather than openBLAS (although numpy with openBLAS performs quite well).
+In addition you will probably want to [set up numpy to use Apple's Accelerate vecLib BLAS](../kb/linear-algebra-using-blas/#configuring-use-of-a-fast-blas) rather than openBLAS (although numpy with openBLAS performs reasonably well).

 ### Using the Mac GPU (MPS) with Python packages